anchalshivank/Jinzougan/README.md

 predicted_class = outputs.argmax(-1).item()
 ```

-- **Purpose**: Processes a single stamp to classify it as `good` or `bad`.
-- **Steps**:
-  1. **Feature Extraction**: Converts the image into a tensor compatible with the Vision Transformer model.
+- Converts the image into a tensor.
-  2. **Inference**: Passes the tensor through the model to obtain logits (unnormalized predictions).
+- Performs inference on the ViT model.
-  3. **Classification**: The `argmax` function identifies the class with the highest probability.
+- Chooses the class with the highest probability as the final prediction.
-  4. **Mapping**: The numeric class is mapped to labels (`good`/`bad`).

 ### 4. Navigation and GUI Workflow (File: `navigation.py`)

-- **Purpose**: Provides a menu-based navigation system for the GUI and handles interactions between different application modules.
+- **Purpose**: Provides a menu-based navigation system for the GUI and handles transitions between `CameraApp` and `ManualClassifier`.

-#### Workflow Logic:
-1. **Main Menu**:
-   - Displayed upon launching the application (`main_menu()` function).
-   - Options to:
+- **Features**:
-     - Start the defect detection interface.
+  - Main menu for starting defect detection or opening manual classification.
-     - Open the manual classification interface.
-     - Exit the application.
-2. **Switching Views**:
-   - When a button is clicked, the corresponding interface (`CameraApp` or `ManualClassifier`) replaces the current GUI.
-   - Widgets and frames of the current view are destroyed before transitioning to the new view.
-3. **Defect Detection**:
-   - Initiated when "Start Defect Detection" is selected.
-   - Launches `CameraApp` to handle camera feed, image processing, and real-time defect detection.
-4. **Manual Classification**:
-   - Triggered when "Manual Classification" is selected.
-   - Loads the `ManualClassifier` interface for reviewing and classifying images manually.
-5. **Back Navigation**:
-   - Provides a "Back" button in each interface to return to the main menu without restarting the application.
+  - Back button for returning to the main menu.

-- **Key Features**:
-  - Intuitive menu-based navigation.
-  - Seamless transitions between views.
-  - Unified control flow ensuring smooth user experience.

 ## Usage